TLDR: No time to read? Listen to this blog instead!

 - Store them in a private place.
 Private, as in, ONLY you have access to it.
 Do not leave this with anyone close to your abuser or any place where your abuser could easily find it.
 (Examples: a personal lockbox, a backpack, with a trusted friend or family member, or in a safety deposit box in a bank your abuser doesn’t know about).

-- Make copies of any documents your abuser is likely to notice is missing.
+- Make copies of any documents your abuser is likely to notice are missing.

 - DO NOT ditch the compromised phone, (this could enrage the abuser).
 Use it for simple tasks, but do not use it to call/ search for movers or domestic abuse resources.